LordGolias/antistasi/README.md

 * shared: whether it is a globally shared
 * persistent: whether it is persistently saved

-The most important concept used for data storage is a dictionary, defined in `dictionary.sqf`, which stores shared and persistent variables.
+The most important concept used for data storage is a dictionary, defined in `dictionary/`, which stores shared and persistent variables.

 ### Dictionaries